anthony-wang/BestPractices/README.md

 | `Ctrl + S` | Save |

 For more information about how to use Jupyter notebooks, you can consult the [official Jupyter Notebook documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) as well as the wealth of available information online.

+## Julia version via Pluto.jl
+A julia implementation can be found in the folder [pluto_notebooks](pluto_notebooks/).
+Additional instructions for setup are provided in the README file there.
+In general much of the same workflow has been kept in place the major difference is the use of julia equivalent packages (e.g., DataFrames.jl for Pandas).